 Steps Needed to End Seafood Fraud

-Consumer information- Consumers have the right to know more about the seafood they purchase including what species of fish it is, whether it was farmed or wild-caught, where it was caught or farmed, and how it was caught.
-This information allows consumers to make more informed seafood choices.
+Consumer information- Consumers have the right to know more about the seafood they purchase, including what species of fish it is, whether it was farmed or wild-caught, where it was caught or farmed, and how it was caught.
+This information will allow consumers to make more informed seafood choices.